ericslevenson/ericslevenson.github.io/_publications/panArcticLakeSeasonality.md

 <img src='/images/lakeseasonality.png'>

 Disentangling lake area seasonality is critical to accurately measuring long-term lake area trends.
-Additionally, high-latitude ecological processes can be just as sensitivie to the timing of freshwater fluxes as their magnitudes.
+Additionally, high-latitude ecological processes can be just as sensitive to changes to the timing of freshwater fluxes as to their magnitudes.
 In this project, I documented the open water lake area during the 2016-2023 ice free seasons across the entire Arctic north of 60 degrees, at near-daily frequency.
 The analysis of these results are ongoing, so the results presented here are just *teasers* for the time being.
 More to come...

 <img src='/images/hydro_regimes.png'> <br/>